Crucial phases in golf course maintenance throughout the year

 The end of winter is the ideal time to carry out servicing and repairs to equipment, ground irrigation systems and fairway drainage works.

 Of course, these operations are only the tip of the iceberg.
 Every golf course has its own characteristics requiring specific maintenance.
 And remember to ensure golfer and neighbor safety with appropriate measures!
-If you have any questions about sports field maintenance, contact our partner the SGA (Swiss Greenkeepers Association) also present at Paysalia 2019!
+If you have any questions about sports field maintenance, check out our ultimate guide!

 © Photo credit: 27707/Pixabay